-Featured Image source
+Featured Image Source

 1. Pensi La, Ladakh

-Nestled at the height of 4,400m, the Pensi La connects the valleys of Suru and Zanskar in Ladakh.
+Nestled at a height of 4,400m, the Pensi La connects the valleys of Suru and Zanskar in Ladakh.
 The pass itself offers spectacular sights of the surrounding snow-capped Himalayan peaks, but what’s even more impressive is the Drang Drung glacier located in the vicinity.
 Unfortunately, the pass remains open for only 5 – 6 months every year, and it’s inaccessible during the winter months due to heavy snowfall.

 2. Khardung La, Ladakh

 The Khardung La in Ladakh is a 5,602m high mountain pass, which until very recently was the highest motorable pass in the world.
 Even though it’s no longer the world’s highest motorable pass, it’s still one of the best Himalayan passes in India to visit.
-The pass serves as the gateways to the remote valleys of Nubra and Shyok, and the road to access it winds upwards from Leh.
+The pass is the gateway to the remote valleys of Nubra and Shyok, and the road to access it winds upwards from Leh.
 Despite being at a greater height than Pensi La, Khardung La remains open longer to its strategic importance for the Indian Army.

 3. Rohtang La, Himachal Pradesh